The Line (development): Linea

 Construction began in mid-October 2022 after Sycamore Brewing moved out of the building.
 Construction will last two years with a scheduled opening of the third quarter 2024.
 Apartment amenities will include concierge service, a rooftop pool, co-working spaces, a game room, climbing wall, indoor and outdoor fitness centers The two lots will likely have a common outdoor plaza.
 Also, a fourth-floor bridge will connect the two buildings.
 The developer stated the goal of the project is to develop a building that complements the Line.

 As of April 2023, several food and drink tenants of the 18,700 sqft ground floor retail have been announced.
 Night Swim coffee will open its sixth Charlotte location with a 623 sqft space.
 Bar One South End will lease 2,389 sqft and will open in the fourth quarter of 2024.
 The Bar One location is part of a $10 million expansion with a location in Lake Norman also planned.
 True Food Kitchen will be occupying 5,200 sqft.
-The restaurant is a wellness driven concept marketed to a educated and higher income demographic.
+The restaurant is a wellness driven concept marketed to an educated and higher income demographic.
 With the announcement of Night Swim there is 10,481 sqft of the possible 18,700 sqft ground floor retail is currently available.
 In April 2025 Half Shell, a seafood restaurant and raw bar, announced it will open a 3,221 sqft space in the building by the end of 2025.